Geneva Basin Ski Area

-is situated south of Guanella Pass at an elevation of 11750 ft.
+is situated just south of the summit of Guanella Pass at an elevation of 11750 ft.

 Opened in 1961 as Indianhead Ski Area, the ski area operated under various owners before closing in 1984.
 The ski area is located within the Pike National Forest and was operated under permit from the United States Forest Service.

 History

-Jack English, developer and owner of Indianhead Mountain Resort in Michigan, invested two years of improvements to the site that opened as Indianhead Ski Area of Colorado in December 1961 with two rope tows from the defunct Magic Mountain ski area in Golden, a Heron double chair, and a Constam J-bar.
+Jack English, developer and owner of Indianhead Mountain Resort in Michigan, invested two years of improvements to the site that opened as Indianhead Ski Area of Colorado in December 1961 with two rope tows from the defunct Magic Mountain ski area in Golden, a Heron double chair, and a Constam T-bar.
 The runs were engineered by Sel Hannah.
 While the area received 300 in of annual snowfall, the unpaved road adjacent to the ski area frustrated the ski area ownership.
 (Even today, Geneva Basin is on a 10 mi section of Guanella Pass Road that is closed to traffic during the winter.)

 Indianhead went into foreclosure and the property was sold at auction to then-state Senator (later Governor) Roy Romer and the Walter J. Burke family, who renamed the ski area to Geneva Basin.
 Operating with a chair, a T-bar, and a rope tow, Geneva Basin had 12,982 visitors in the 1964-1965 season.
 Two skiers were caught in an in-bounds avalanche on the Quick Slip run on December 20, 1965, killing one skier.
 The ski area was sold to an investment group based in Kansas in 1972 and the T-bar was replaced with a Heron Poma double chair in 1974.

 Following a precipitous drop in business during the 1976-1977 season caused by an unusually low amount of snowfall, Geneva Basin installed US$400,000 in snowmaking equipment.
 The ski area changed hands numerous times from the mid-1970s to mid-1980s, during which time the ski area's facilities and maintenance declined.
 During the 1983-1984 season, an empty chair on the Duck Creek lift fell from the cable, prompting the Colorado Tramway Board to shut the ski area down until the maintenance issues were resolved.
 Unfortunately, the owners were unable to accomplish this.